Discover more from Punk Rock Bio

 I was recently in a room in which the great economist Tyler Cowen led a conversation around the fascinating question “Is the world getting harder to predict?”
 This provocation stuck in my head: When one looks at the unexpected Ukraine/Taiwan/EU global political dramas, Twitter’s cowboy takeover or FTX’s explosion into the biggest outright fraud since Enron, the world certainly appears more volatile.
 So a knee-jerk answer to Tyler’s question might be “yes, of course the world is getting harder to predict!”
 However, I’ll push the uncomfortable point that more and more of our world is getting shockingly predictable.

 As citizens of the hyperconnected 21st century, we must keep in mind that advertising has been a core financial engine of growth.
-This means that a trillion-dollar efforttracks and predicts everything about you.
+This means that a trillion-dollar effort1 tracks and predicts everything about you.
 We take for granted how good our Amazon suggested purchases are, how sloppy our Google queries can be, or how immediately interesting our Instagram/Twitter feeds are when we log on.
-We see OpenAI’s outpainting feature (shown below) demonstrate the expanding neighborhood of predictability around any human effort.
+We see OpenAI’s outpainting feature (shown below) demonstrate the expanding neighborhood of predictability2 around any human effort.
 Similarly, the eerily good AI-generated Joe Rogan and Steve Jobs podcast shows us that beyond predicting what you might say, software can now predict how you might say it.
-Put simply, if you are easily modeled, then you are easily predicted, and this will have increasing implications in the future.
+Put simply, if you are easily modeled, then you are easily predicted3, and this will have increasing implications in the future.

 So this seems there might be a paradox: how can more and more of the world be increasingly predictable while the biggest parts are increasingly unpredictable?